Train the decision.

 More than one way to train a decision

 Not every clinical decision looks the same.
 Some require a single judgment call.
 Others involve multi-step reasoning, algorithm navigation, or rapid pattern recognition.
-The platform uses seven distinct formats, each designed for a different type of decision skill.
+The platform uses six distinct formats, each designed for a different decision skill.

 Decision Engrams

 The core format.
-Branching clinical scenarios with 1–3 decision points, increasing in complexity.
-Each wrong answer maps to a named cognitive error.
+Branching clinical scenarios with 1–2 decision nodes, scaling from basic single-point decisions to intermediate multi-step reasoning.
+Every distractor maps to a named cognitive error.

 Decision Flowcharts

-Interactive decision trees for algorithms and sequential processes.
-Each node is a binary or multiple-choice decision point.
-Ideal for screening protocols and clearance logic.
+Interactive decision trees for algorithms and sequential protocols.
+2–3 branching nodes that mirror real clinical decision pathways — ideal for screening algorithms and clearance logic.

 Spot the Error

-A decision has already been made — but it's wrong.
+A clinical decision has already been made — but it's wrong.
 You identify the error AND name the reasoning flaw.
-Trains critical evaluation of clinical judgments.
+Trains critical evaluation of clinical judgments made by others.

 Integrated Case Studies

-Extended patient scenarios requiring 2–3 Engrams worth of decisions in sequence.
-A realistic patient journey from screening through testing to prescription.
+Extended client scenarios requiring multiple decisions in sequence — from screening through testing to exercise prescription.
+A full clinical journey across domains.

 Quick Decision Drills